 I’d have to say my recent two-part article with 100 Reasons Why You Should Visit Romania.
 Making the list wasn’t that hard, but putting it in order, providing correct information for each reason, and going through a very large photo archive to select the photos was a lot of work.
 But I enjoyed every bit of it!
 Writing this article made me realize that there are still a lot of things to discover in my home country.

-Who would you to choose to be stuck on a plane with for 24 hours?
+Who would you choose to be stuck on a plane with for 24 hours?

-Maybe someone who doesn’t make a lot of noise and/or fidgets a lot? 🙂 Mmm, maybe Sherlock Holmes, because I’m a fan of the books, and he’d probably find out why we are stuck on a place for 24 hours and how to escape.
-Because several of those hours would be on a grounded plane, as the longest non-stop flight as of October 2018 lasts about 19 hours (Singapore to Newark, New Jersey). 🙂
+Maybe someone who doesn’t make a lot of noise and/or fidgets a lot? ?
+Mmm, maybe Sherlock Holmes, because I’m a fan of the books, and he’d probably find out why we are stuck in a place for 24 hours and how to escape.
+Because several of those hours would be on a grounded plane, as the longest non-stop flight as of October 2018 lasts about 19 hours (Singapore to Newark, New Jersey).